 Fine Tuning the Activity Log Plugin for Your WordPress Site

-The WP Security Audit Log plugin defaults work well in most cases.
+The WP Activity Log plugin defaults work well in most cases.
 However, there are always edge cases in which the plugin needs to be tweaked to meet the requirements.
 From the plugin settings, you can therefore configure:

 - Activity log data retention policies